opencats/OpenCATS-Installation-Scripts/README.md

 To use the installation run file (works, but there may be bugs, so consider it Beta), see instructions below:

-Built for Ubuntu 18.04 Only.
+Built for Ubuntu 18.04 Fresh install Only.
+IT will install a full lamp environement with php5.6.
+If you've alreay got php 7 on your machine...there will be issues.

 Download the run file

 sudo chmod +x /filelocation/opencats-0.9.4-3-linux-x64-installer.run